-The Commission therefore finds the proposed development with the proposed amendment is consistent with the certified LCP, as the substitution of a deed restriction for an agricultural easement would be as effective in implementing LUP Policy 3.2-4, which states that new development on parcels in agricultural production must ensure existing compatibility by maintaining productivity of the site and adjacent agricultural lands.
-The imposition of a deed restriction limiting development will provide the same function as requiring an offer to dedicate an agricultural easement; it will ensure that only agricultural uses, as well as timber production, are allowed on the subject property.
+The Commission therefore finds the proposed amendment is not consistent with the certified LCP, as the substitution of a deed restriction for an agricultural easement would not be as effective in implementing LUP Policy 3.2-4, which states that new development on parcels in agricultural production must ensure existing compatibility by maintaining productivity of the site and adjacent agricultural lands.
+The imposition of a deed restriction limiting development will not provide the same function as requiring an offer to dedicate an agricultural easement; unlike a deed restriction, the agricultural easement, if accepted for management by a land trust, will result in the promotion of viable agricultural management and conservation practices.
+Furthermore, the agricultural easement required over the balance of the subject parcel will ensure that the approved visitor-serving, non-agricultural use will not encourage other non-agricultural uses on the property that would interfere with maintaining the productivity of on-site and adjacent agricultural lands, inconsistent with LUP Policy 3.2-4.

-The Commission thus approves the proposed development with the proposed amendment on the grounds that the deed restriction will limit development on the subject parcel to agricultural uses, consistent with the certified Mendocino County LCP.
+The Commission thus denies the proposed amendment to the permit on the grounds that substituting a deed restriction for the agricultural easement currently required would result in the project being inconsistent with the certified Mendocino County LCP.